All Episodes

 That's one thing we learned because this is not some new batch that just went over to Congress.

-These texts were released earlier and they were redacted.
+These texts were released earlier, and they were redacted.

 They were blacked out.

-And remember what the Justice Department said to Congress.
+And remember what the Justice Department said to Congress?

-I mean, that's private stuff, yes, personal stuff.
+I mean, that's private stuff.

-So we're gonna we're gonna black that out.
+So we're going to black that out.

 And Congress said, fine.

-And then they started looking at what was sent over, and there were things like meeting tomorrow in so and so's office, and that the the name would be blacked out, and they thought, well, that doesn't sound like personal stuff.
+And then they started looking at what was sent over, and there were things like meeting tomorrow in so-and-so's office, and the name would be blacked out.

 I do not talk to the Attorney General about pending investigations.